 To begin with you will feel a lot of discomfort, but the recovery is usually very good.

 This leaflet will explain what will happen after you have left hospital.
-If after reading it you have further questions or concerns, please contact us using the numbers listed on page 10.
+If after reading it you have further questions or concerns, please contact us using the numbers listed at the end of this leaflet.